 Or, more precisely, who the social media team consist of?
 Who is responsible for what part?
 For example, a graphic designer can’t do anything without a brief from a social media specialist, but social media specialist needs to work with a strategist to make sure the communication is consistent.

 Make an e-mail intro / Skype call / meeting between a client and the whole team.
 Why?
 Sometimes when the dedicated graphic designer gets familiar with a brand and people, they may create more accurate promotional materials, knowing the corporate culture and requirements a little bit more.

 - Who plays the role of a supervisor, both on the agency side and the clients’ side?

-Who checks prepared content?
+Who checks prepared content whether it’s new or curated content?
 On the agency side, it is often a content manager or account manager who takes a final look at what is prepared by social media specialists, graphic designers or even interns.
 On the client’s side, there should be a dedicated person who would say “I approve of this post”.
 The more people are in the pipeline, the more troublesome and longer the process can be.
 If you would have to fight for each approval, the process can take ages (everyone has at least a few responsibilities, and some tweets may not exactly be a top priority for Very Important (and Busy) People you work with).

 - What are the exact responsibilities of each side?